jewelsofthought/neshama/site/posts/tol/order/01-foreward.md

 To grasp this extremely powerful idea, we first need to make a distinction between systems that are in "equilibrium," systems that are "near equilibrium," and systems that are "far from equilibrium."

 Imagine a primitive tribe.
 If its birthrate and death rate are equal, the size of the population remains stable.
 Assuming adequate food and other resources, the tribe forms part of a local system in ecological equilibrium.

 Now increase the birthrate.
 A few additional births (without an equivalent number of deaths) might have little effect.
-The system may move to a near-equilibrial state.
+The system may move to a near-equilibrium state.
 Nothing much happens.
 It takes a big jolt to produce big consequences in systems that are in equilibria] or near-equilibria] states.

 But if the birthrate should suddenly soar, the system is pushed into a far-from-equilibrium condition, and here non-linear relationships prevail.
 In this state , systems do strange things.
 They become inordinately sensitive to external influences.
 Small inputs yield huge, startling effects.
 The entire system may reorganize itself in ways that strike us as bizarre.